DevHamza090/hTranslateStrings/README.md

 # String Translator for Android strings.xml

 **hTranslateString** is a tool designed to facilitate the translation of Android strings.xml files by providing a convenient way to batch-translate strings using Google Translate.
 If you've ever tried translating a large number of expressions in your Android project, you might have encountered issues where Google displays a captcha page, rendering automated translation impractical.
-This is where rctranslate comes to the rescue, offering a manual translation approach that allows you to efficiently handle numerous translations, potentially resulting in better context-aware translations.
+This is where htranslate comes to the rescue, offering a manual translation approach that allows you to efficiently handle numerous translations, potentially resulting in better context-aware translations.

 ## Prerequisites